 To be respectful of the medical needs of our other patients, we ask that you cancel appointments at least 24 hours in advance by calling our office or via the Portal.
 Appointments that are not canceled within that time frame or not cancelled at all, 'no shows', may be subject to a $25 charge.

 If you are more than 15 minutes late to your appointment, your appointment may need to be rescheduled.
 We understand wrecks on I-35 happen and do our best to accommodate our patients so if you are running late for any reason, please call our office.

-We may draw your blood here in the office or send your laboratory orders to Clinical Pathology Laboratory or Quest Laboratory so that you can do those tests at your convenience.
+We now have an on-site laboratory operated by PathGroup Laboratories!
+This allows you to have your blood drawn before leaving our office; if you know you'll need to have fasting bloodworm done then please be fasting for at least 8 hours before your appointment.
+If your annual physical is scheduled for 3:30 and you don't want to skip lunch then we can always send the orders to PathGroup, Clinical Pathology Laboratory, or Quest Laboratory so that you can do those tests at your convenience.
 If your insurance requires you to use a specific laboratory or radiology imaging provider, please let our staff know so that we can make those arrangements.

 Most laboratory tests and radiological exams are returned within a couple days, but some tests and studies may take up to 14 business days.
 If you are a member of our Patient Portal you will receive your lab results and your doctor's interpretation there, otherwise you will receive the results over the phone.
 You may be asked to schedule an appointment to discuss the results with your doctor.